twitter-archive/ostrich/README.md

 - gauges

   A gauge is a value that has a discrete value at any given moment, like "`heap_used`" or "`current_temperature`".
 It's usually a measurement that you only need to take when someone asks.
 To define a gauge, stick this code somewhere in the server initialization:

-        stats.addGauge("current_temperature") { myThermometer.getTemperatureInCelcius() }
+        stats.addGauge("current_temperature") { myThermometer.temperature }

   A gauge method must always return a double.

 - metrics

-  A metric is tracked via distribution, and is usually used for timings, like so:
+  A metric is tracked via distribution, and is usually used for timings, like
+  so:

         stats.time("translation") {
           document.translate("de", "en")
         }

+  But you can also add metrics directly:

+        stats.addMetric("query_results", results.size)

   Metrics are collected by tracking the count, min, max, mean (average), and a simple bucket-based histogram of the distribution.
 This distribution can be used to determine median, 90th percentile, etc.

 - labels

   A label is just a key/value pair of strings, usually used to report a subsystem's state, like "boiler=offline".
 They're set with:

         stats.setLabel("boiler", "online")

   They have no real statistical value, but can be used to raise flags in logging and monitoring.

+### Logging

+To access logging, you can usually just use:

+    import com.twitter.logging.Logger
+    private val log = Logger.get(getClass)

+This creates a `Logger` object that uses the current class or object's package name as the logging node, so class "com.example.foo.Lamp" will log to node "com.example.foo" (generally showing "foo" as the name in the logfile).
+You can also get a logger explicitly by name:

+    private val log = Logger.get("com.example.foo")

+Logger objects wrap everything useful from "java.util.logging.Logger", as well as adding some convenience methods:

+    // log a string with sprintf conversion: log.info("Starting compaction on level %d...", level)

+    try {
+      ...
+    } catch {
+      // log an exception backtrace with the message: case e: IOException => log.error(e, "I/O exception: %s", e.getMessage) }

+Each of the log levels (from "fatal" to "trace") has these two convenience methods.
+You may also use `log` directly:

+    log(Logger.DEBUG, "Logging %s at debug level.", name)

+An advantage to using sprintf ("%s", etc) conversion, as opposed to:

+    log(Logger.DEBUG, "Logging " + name + " at debug level.")

+is that java & scala perform string concatenation at runtime, even if nothing will be logged because the logfile isn't writing debug messages right now.
+With sprintf parameters, the arguments are just bundled up and passed directly to the logging level before formatting.
+If no log message would be written to any file or device, then no formatting is done and the arguments are thrown away.
+That makes it very inexpensive to include excessive debug logging which can be turned off without recompiling and re-deploying.

+If you prefer, there are also variants that take lazy-evaluated parameters, and only evaluate them if logging is active at that level:

+    log.ifDebug("Login from " + name + " at " + date + ".")

+The logging classes are done as an extension to the `java.util.logging` API, and so you can use the java interface directly, if you want to.
+Each of the java classes (Logger, Handler, Formatter) is just wrapped by a scala class with a cleaner interface.

+## Quick Start

+...

 ## Stats API

 The base trait of the stats API is `StatsProvider`, which defines methods for setting and getting each type of collected stat.
 The concrete implementation is `StatsCollection`, which stores them all in java concurrent hash maps.

 To log or report stats, attach a `StatsReporter` to a `StatsCollection`.
 A `StatsReporter` keeps its own state, and resets that state each time it reports.
 You can attach multiple `StatsReporter`s to track independent state without affecting the `StatsCollection`.

 --- everything below here needs work.
+## Web/socket commands
+## Web graphs
+## Admin API
+## Config keys
+## Profiling
+## Credits
+## Basic Use ### Logging
+## Advanced Features ### Logging
+## Advanced Features ### Logging with scribe